RebootJeff/rebootjeff.github.io/source/_posts/2014-05-15-my-sublime-text-2-setup-and-customization.markdown

 ## Key Bindings

 First, I change the keyboard shortcuts for cycling through open tabs.
 The default behavior is based on your usage history (most recently viewed tabs), but I prefer just cycling from left to right.
-Therefore, I edited my key bindings like so...
+There's actually another key binding that can cycle tabs from left to right, but I prefer using `Ctrl+Tab`.Therefore, I edited my key bindings like so...

 {% coderay lang:json Preferences > Key Bindings – User %}
 { "keys": ["ctrl+tab"], "command": "next_view" },